 I don’t think I knew that we had to clear snow by 9:00 am, but at least we don’t have to sweep the street on Wednesdays and Saturdays!

-One thought on “New in the 1840s: Sidewalks in Stockholm”
+One response to “New in the 1840s: Sidewalks in Stockholm”